joseph-farruggio/joeyfarruggio.com-2022/src/blog/acf-block-cli.md

 ## How to use the create-acf-block CLI

-When you first run the CLI within your project, you'll be promoted to specify some project preferences:
+When you first run the CLI within your project, you'll be prompted to specify some project preferences:

 1. The path to your block registration file.
 This could be your functions.php file or something like `/inc/acf-blocks.php`.
 1. The path to your block render templates.
 This is where the CLI will create your block template files.